ashleve/lightning-hydra-template/README.md

 This template tries to be as generic as possible.
 You should be able to easily modify behavior in [train.py](train.py) in case you need some unconventional configuration wiring.

 *This is work in progress.
-I'm currently figuring out the best workflow for scalable experimentation process.*
+I'm currently figuring out the best workflow for scalable experimentation process.* <br>
 *Suggestions are always welcome!*

 </div>